 Upon receiving her paperwork, the government asked for more evidence.
-When Veronica was unable to provide all the information required, her case was denied.
+Veronica was unable to provide all the information required.
+She lost.
 She retreated into hiding from immigration authorities once again.

 About five years later, Carla was offered a ride home from high school by one of her friends who had just passed the state driver’s examination.
 They were pulled over by a police officer.
 The car matched the description of a vehicle driven by a woman who had stolen some items from a nearby clothes store.

 Despite her divorce, Veronica was told by friends that Carla could still proceed under the old petition filed by her father.
-However, at court, Carla learned since her father had been deported and lost his permanent resident status, filing for a green card under the old petition was not a viable option.
+However, at court, Carla learned her father had been deported.
+Since he had lost his permanent resident status, seeking a green card under the old petition was not a viable option.
 The judge suggested that she find a lawyer to assist her.

-The pastor at church recommended Carlos because he had helped other congregation members in the past.
-Carla and Veronica set up a consultation to meet with Carlos at his Riverside immigration office.
+The pastor at church recommended Carlos.
+He had helped other congregation members in the past.
+They made an appointment to meet with Carlos at his Riverside immigration office.

 As Carlos explored Carla’s family history, he sensed that the domestic violence inflicted on her mother might support a claim for relief from deportation.

-Veronica did not agree with Carlos’ view but Carlos was able to convince her to at least give him the chance to explore the possibility in more depth.
+Veronica did not agree with his view.
+But he convinced her to give him the chance to explore the possibility in more depth.

 To get a clearer picture, Carlos had to obtain all of her mother’s past immigration records, including the denied VAWA petition.

-As he had surmised, Veronica’s claim was not rejected on the basis of insubstantial evidence regarding the physical and psychological abuse.
-She had lost on the basis of other requirements.
+As he had surmised, Veronica’s claim was not rejected based on insubstantial evidence regarding physical and psychological abuse.
+She had lost due to other requirements.

 Cancellation Of Removal VAWA For Immigrant Children

-Although the law had not yet been tested in the manner proposed by Carlos, he firmly believed Carla could present a claim for relief against deportation under Cancellation of Removal as a child victim of domestic violence.
+Although the law had not yet been tested in the manner proposed by Carlos, he firmly believed Carla could present a defense against deportation under Cancellation of Removal as a child victim of domestic violence.

-Carlos explained the information given to Veronica was only partially true.
+Carlos explained the information given to Veronica was only half-true.
 He stressed the rules for winning a VAWA case at immigration court were different than those governing filings with the USCIS offices.

-Carlos pointed out, in court hearings, there were a couple of major distinctions which could potentially benefit Corina.
+Carlos pointed out a couple of significant distinctions that might benefit Corina.